 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As stated in the article, the survey’s respondents were 60 academic, financial and business economists.
+As stated in the article, the survey’s 62 respondents were academic, financial and business economists.
 Not every economist answered every question.
-The survey occurred on June 2, 2017 to June 6, 2017.
+The survey was conducted June 5 – June 9, 2020.

 The current average forecasts among economists polled include the following:

 full-year 2020: -5.87%

 10-Year Treasury Yield: